-- Orthodontics for children – Our experts in paediatric dentistry can create custom fitted braces, retainers, clear aligners and other orthodontic appliances that correct teeth misalignment from an early age.
+- Orthodontics for children – Our experts in paediatric dentistry can create custom fitted braces, retainers, clear aligners and other orthodontic appliances to correct teeth misalignment from an early age.

 - Custom fitted sports mouth guards for children – These can be worn by kids when they play sports or engage in any activity that involves the risk of dental trauma.
 A custom fitted mouthguard is just as important as a helmet and protective padding when it comes to reducing the risk of injury.

 Composite bonding on a 36 month old boy

 Children’s early experiences with dentistry can have a lasting impact on their feelings towards dentistry in their later years.